symphonysa/SafetyCheck-Bot/README.md

 # ChatBotSample
-Simple java Symphony bot using the Symphony OSF Java Client
+Simple java Symphony bot using the Symphony OSF Java Client for checking safe status of members of a room during a business continuity incident.

 Set the src/main/resources/sample-config.yml to look like this